 - Nürnberg (Nuremberg): The former Free City, the de facto capital of the Franconia region, is home to artist Albrecht Dürer, shoemaker and poet Hans Sachs, and Julius Streicher.
 Historically one of the major centers of German economy, being on a major trade route and mining region, Nürnberg was home to several banking institutions (including Fuggers and Welsers, who moved from Augsburg), and in the 16th century, was said to have citizens eating better than the King of Scotland.note It has also long been a center for innovation — the world's first watches appeared here around 1510, and the first German railway was built in 1835 leading to neighboring Fürth (Henry Kissinger's native town).
 World War II buffs may also remember it as the site where the Nazis held their rallies, one of which enacted the infamous Race Laws, and where the victorious Allies later held their war crimes trials, chosen both because of its pristine (read: undestroyed) courthouse and to serve as a symbolic Karmic Death to Nazism.
 On a lighter note, it's also world famous for its Christmas market.
-The Mastersingers of Nuremberg, Triumph of the Will, and Judgment At Nuremberg are set here.
+The Mastersingers of Nuremberg, Triumph of the Will, and Judgment at Nuremberg are set here.
 Nuremberg also shares its university with nearby Erlangen.
 Served by the Nuremberg U Bahn.
 One of only three cities in Germany to have both a "real" U-Bahn, a Straßenbahn and an S-Bahn.
 The other two are Berlin and Munich.
 Hamburg has an U-Bahn and a S-Bahn but no Straßenbahn.

-- Potsdam: The state capital, Potsdam was a park city built by Frederick William II amidst woods and lakes, and was a favored residence of Prussian royalty, who built several palaces there, amongst which was the one where Truman, Churchill (and later Attlee) and Stalin held the Potsdam Conference, talking over the fate of post-WWII Germany and how to wind up the war against Japan.
+- Potsdam: The state capital, Potsdam was a town turned into a park city by the rulers of Brandenburg amidst woods and lakes, and was a favored residence of Prussian royalty, who built several palaces there, amongst which was the one where Truman, Churchill (and later Attlee) and Stalin held the Potsdam Conference, talking over the fate of post-WWII Germany and how to wind up the war against Japan.
 Potsdam is also home to the oldest large-scale film studios in the world, Babelsberg Studios, where Metropolis and V for Vendetta were filmed.

-- Brandenburg an der Havel: Originally a Slavic fortified town, later the site of a medieval cathedral which gave its name to the margravate.
+- Brandenburg an der Havel: Originally a Slavic fortified town, later the site of a medieval cathedral which gave its name to the margraviate.
+Birthplace of Loriot.

 - Cottbus: Known as "Chósebuz" in Sorbian, Cottbus is Brandenburg's second-largest city and center of Lower Lusatia.